Zero-Tang/NoirVisor/doc/make.md

 NoirVisor Core is written in Rust.
 See [documentation for NoirVisor in Rust](./rust.md).

 Install [Rust](https://www.rust-lang.org/tools/install). \
-The toolchain is up to you.
-It is recommended to use the `stable` toolchain.
-But feel free to use `nightly` toolchain.
+Due to the usage of [unstable feature "`allocator_api`"](https://doc.rust-lang.org/beta/unstable-book/library-features/allocator-api.html), you must use nightly toolchain in order to build NoirVisor. \
+NoirVisor doesn't require a specific version of rustc.
+You should be fine using the up-to-date nightly compiler.

 Currently, NoirVisor Core in Rust can subvert the system with Intel VT-x and AMD-V in UEFI and Windows. \
 However, NoirVisor currrently can't boot Windows from UEFI.

 ### Windows Driver
-To build a kernel-mode driver on Windows, you should either install Visual Studio or mount Enterprise WDK. \
+To build a kernel-mode driver on Windows, you should either install Visual Studio (2022 is recommended) with Windows Driver Kits or mount Enterprise WDK. \
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 You must install `x86_64-pc-windows-msvc` target host for Rust.
 This should be installed by default, but if you didn't, you may install it by: